By Matt Walton, Vice President of the Americas, Kenyon International

 Kenyon's Path Forward

 At Kenyon, we've always championed proactive and compassionate crisis response.
 The insights from the FAF resonate deeply with our ethos.
 We’re pleased to announce that we will be integrating the framework's methodologies into our training modules.
-Our team members, spread across the globe, will be equipped with this refreshed perspective, ensuring that our response remains both contemporary and empathetic.
+Our Associate Responders, spread across the globe, will be equipped with this refreshed perspective, ensuring that our response remains both contemporary and empathetic.

 The FAF is more than just a directive.
 It's a testament to our collective commitment to evolve, learn, and most importantly, to be there for families when they need us the most.
 At Kenyon, we're proud to be part of this journey and stand beside families with empathy and care, especially when they need it the most.